joshhebb/angularjs-contentful-starter/README.md

 npm install -g gulp               # Install Gulp (global) npm install -g bower              # Install Bower (global) npm run init                      # Run init task to install the node modules, libraries and then call gulp to build the app.

+Starting the Contentful Export & Import Process..
+Please enter your Contentful Space ID and your Content Delivery / Management Tokens.
+You can find those values in Contentful under your space.

+prompt: spaceId:  your-space-id
+prompt: accessToken:  your-content-delivery-access-token
+prompt: managementToken:  22 your-content-management-token

+# The models & content are then exported from the sample space and uploaded into the space you created.

 ```

 If everything goes okay, you will have imported the content model into your space and built the project.
 You're now ready to start development!